-An employee sustains an injury or illness in connection with outside employment and is receiving worker's compensation from that employer shall not be entitled to receive Town workers' compensation benefits or accrued Town Sick leave.
+An employee sustains an injury or illness in connection with outside employment they shall not be entitled to receive Town workers' compensation benefits or accrued Town Sick leave.
+Employees may not use Town health, dental or vision insurance to cover any injury or illness arising out of, or in the course of any outside employment.